Honouring Traditions: Chinese New Year Gift-Giving Etiquette

 Flowers play a significant role in Chinese culture, and some blooms are associated with good luck and positive energy.
 For instance, peonies represent wealth and honour, while orchids symbolise refinement and integrity.
 However, white flowers are considered inauspicious and should not be gifted to commemorate Chinese New Year.

-At Joaquim Florist, we offer a wide range of exquisite floral arrangements in our Chinese New Year hamper collection, offering a convenient way for you to convey your best wishes.
+At Joaquim Florist, we offer a wide range of exquisite CNY floral arrangements in our Chinese New Year hamper collection, offering a convenient way for you to convey your best wishes.
 Moreover, our convenient and timely hand bouquet delivery ensures that your thoughtful gift reaches the recipient on time.

 5. Chinese New Year Hampers